brandhawa99/blog_api/README.md

 This is part of my MERN(mongodb, expressjs, reactjs, node) app

-This is the api for the blog that im making
+This is the api for the blog that im making.